Secure Multiple Web Apps Using Different IdPs

 After successfully logging in, we can see our engineer homepage:

-In summary, we have seen how to deploy the DAB and implement SSO alongside multiple applications, each using different identity providers.
-Please refer to Step4: Pass User Attributes and Step5: Achieve Granular Access Control to interact with the other features provided by the Datawiza Access Broker.
+In summary, we have seen how to deploy the DAP and implement SSO alongside multiple applications, each using different identity providers.
+Please refer to Step4: Pass User Attributes and Step5: Achieve Granular Access Control to interact with the other features provided by the Datawiza Access Proxy.